tomasherceg/dotvvm-docs/Pages/basics-routing.md

 config.RouteTable.Add("AdminCustomer", "admin/customer/{Id}", "Views/admin/customer.dothtml", new { Id = 0 });
 ```

 Notice that the route contains the parameter `{Id}`.
-Also, the fourth argument says that if the parameter is not present, its value is `0`.
+Also, the fourth argument says that if the parameter is not present, its value should be `0`.

 In the viewmodel of the page, we can then access the value of the route parameter using the following code: